jdereg/json-io/user-guide-readOptions.md

 >#### ReadOptionsBuilder.addPermanentNonReferenceableClass(Class<?> clazz)

 ### addPermanentExcludedInjectorField
-Add fields to be excluded (stopped) from being injected into the Java object created that is equivalent to the portion of JSON being read.
+Add a field to be excluded (stopped) from being "set" (injected) into the Java object created that is associated to the portion of JSON being read.
 If a field exists in the JSON but you do not want `json-io` to attempt to copy it to the associated Java class, add it here.
 These fields are effectively skipped from being read from the JSON.
 This is on the READ side of JSON processing.
 There is a similar option on the `WriteOptionsBuilder` to prevent fields from being written to JSON.
->#### ReadOptionsBuilder.addPermanentExcludedInjectorField(`Class<?> clazz, Set<String> fieldNames`)
+>#### ReadOptionsBuilder.addPermanentExcludedInjectorField(`Class<?> clazz, String fieldName`)

-### addPermanentNonStandardInjector
+### addPermanentNonStandardSetter
-For the passed in Class (clazz), you can add Maps of field-alias names.
-Each entry in the Map has a key that corresponds to a Java field (member variable) name.
-The value associated is an alias name, which in the context of reading JSON, is the name of the 'setter' method name for that field.
-The setter names for fields are not always standard, for example on the class `Throwable,` you need to use the method `initCause()` to set the cause on the exception.
-For example, you can use `addPermanentNonStandardInjector(Throwable.class, map),` where the `Map` contains "cause" => "initCause".
+For the passed in Class (clazz), you can add a field-to-setter names.
+This is useful when the 'setter' method does not follow a standard naming convention.
+For example on the class `Throwable,` the method `initCause()` sets the cause on the exception (as opposed to 'setCause').
+Using `addPermanentNonStandardSetter(Throwable.class, "cause", "initCause"),` will then use the initCause(cause) set the value on the Java object associated to the JSON object being read in.
-During read processing, as values are being copied from JSON to the associated Java object, it will use the initCause "setter" to set the cause into the exception.
-The name "cause" is the field name on Throwable.
->#### ReadOptionsBuilder.addPermanentNonStandardInjector(`Class<?> clazz, Map<String, String> fieldAliasNames`)
+>#### ReadOptionsBuilder.addPermanentNonStandardSetter(`Class<?> clazz, String fieldName, String setterName`)